Cartoon of redhead female graduate in cap & gown with diploma against $100 bill

 Related: What You Need to Know About the CSS Profile

-How awards are calculated
+How financial aid awards are calculated

-When a student submits the FAFSA, they indicate which schools should receive their financial information.
-“Once received by an institution, students are put through a packaging system that considers their academic profile and financial need, then packages a mix of merit- and need-based aid (including grants, loans, and work-study funds) up to a certain amount to help put the institution within financial reach.
-Every financial aid package is uniquely tailored to the qualification and needs of an individual student,” Schulz says.
+When a student submits the FAFSA, they indicate which colleges and universities should receive their financial information.
+“Once received by an institution, students are put through a packaging system that considers their academic profile and financial need, then packages a mix of merit- and need-based aid (including grants, loans, and work-study funds) up to a certain amount to help put the institution within financial reach," Schulz says.
+"Every financial aid package is uniquely tailored to the qualification and needs of an individual student."

 Every student’s financial profile is unique

 Don’t compare yourself to your friends when it comes to paying for college, as each family’s financial profile is different.
-Even if you aren’t in the top 10% of your class or carrying a weighted course load, you may still be eligible for scholarships or other types of awards.
+Even if you aren’t in the top 10% of your class or carrying a weighted course load, you may still be eligible for scholarships or other types of financial aid and awards.

 Schulz says you shouldn’t reject a college simply because it’s “too expensive” either, as you could receive a substantial financial aid package.
 “More specifically, students may see a tuition rate or cost of attendance [aka the “sticker price”] on a website, assume the school is out of reach financially, and never apply for admission,” he says.
 “Many colleges and universities, including Baldwin Wallace, don’t charge an application fee when applying online, and there is no obligation to enroll if admitted (unless applying through a special program known as Early Decision, found at a select number of institutions throughout the country).
 As such, if a student believes an institution could be a strong fit, it would make sense for them to apply regardless of the stated cost of attendance.”

-No one likes the idea of taking out loans, but it’s important to understand that not all loan debt is created equal, Schulz adds.
-“Many people don’t hesitate to finance a vehicle, for example, which currently carries an average cost of about $35,000, according to Kelley Blue Book.
-According to the College Board, the average amount of loan debt for a college graduate is about $28,500,” he says.
+No one likes the idea of taking out student loans, but it’s important to understand that not all loan debt is created equal, Schulz adds.
+“Many people don’t hesitate to finance a vehicle, for example," which currently carries an average cost of about $47,000, according to Kelley Blue Book.
+"According to the College Board, the average amount of loan debt for a college graduate is about $28,500.

 “Rather than assume an institution is unaffordable because it may require a student loan to meet the full cost of attendance, parents and students should instead focus on loan default rates and graduation rates to assess how well a college or university succeeds at preparing career-ready graduates," Schulz advises.
 "Loan default rates and graduation rates are available to the public.”

-Related: Should I Apply for Financial Aid if I May Not Be Eligible?
+Related: Should I Apply for Financial Aid If I May Not Be Eligible?

 Pitfalls to avoid when applying for aid